tomasinouk/CircuitPy-i2c-lcd/README.md

 # CircuitPy-i2c-lcd
-This is a port to circuipython of support for a i2c Grove LCD RGB Backlight two line display.
+This is a port to circuitpython of support for a i2c Grove LCD RGB Backlight two line display.